LIM-AeroCloud/PCHIP.jl/README.md

 using PCHIP
 ```

-_PCHIP_ has 2 exported function and an exported struct:
+_PCHIP_ has 2 exported functions and an exported struct:
 - `pchip`
 - `interpolate`
 - `Polynomial`